Cleomenes I: Foreign embassies (c.517–c.513 BC)

 In c.516, Cleomenes received an embassy from Maeandrius of Samos asking him for help to expel the tyrant Syloson, a puppet of the Persian Empire, which was at the time was subjugating the city-states of the eastern Aegean Sea.
 However, with the support of the ephors, Cleomenes refused and they expelled Maeandrius from the Peloponnese.
-Perhaps Cleomenes did not want to commit the Peloponnesian League to long-distance wars, especially against Persian Empire.
-Maeandrius' intentions may have also played a role, as he probably coveted the tyranny of Samos.
+Perhaps Cleomenes did not want to commit the Peloponnesian League to long-distance wars, especially against the Persian Empire.
+Maeandrius's intentions may have also played a role, as he probably coveted the tyranny of Samos.

 In about 513, Darius the Great invaded Scythia, which prompted the latter to send an embassy to Sparta in order to request an alliance against the Persians.
 Herodotus says the Scythians offered to go from the river Phasis to Media, while the Spartans would march east from Ephesus.
 This story is however suspect, as the Scythian ambassadors later resurfaced to explain the death of Cleomenes, and the proposed alliance looks like a Pan-Hellenic fantasy of Herodotus'.
 An alternative date of after 494 BC has been proposed, because the mention of Ephesus by Herodotus implies that the city was not under Persian control, which only happened after the Ionian Revolt of 499 – 494.